Zeanon/StorageManager/README.md

-LightningStorage is extremely fast & good at **storing data reliably**! <br>
+StorageManager is extremely fast & good at **storing data reliably**! <br>
 It also supports **nested objects**!<br>
 Like bukkit it has a contains check - for both JSON and YAML.
-LightningStorage is licensed under the MIT license, which means that you can also **use it in private projects** that are not open source.
+StorageManager is licensed under the MIT license, which means that you can also **use it in private projects** that are not open source.

 If you have any ideas to add or issues just open a issue page.
 I will do my best to help.

 <br>
-At the moment LightningStorage supports two file types:
+At the moment StorageManager supports two file types:

 #### Json:
 A very fast and slim file format.